Frame1910/microbit-morse/README.md

 - The Mu Python Editor
 Mu is an editor that has a built in, Real Time terminal where text input is available for use in scripts.
 Load ``mainFile.py`` into the editor and plug in your Micro:bits to separate computers.
 Run the code on each Micro:bit (Code is slightly different on each, one running the listener function first to get the conversation started).

 When typing in your text, be aware that translated Morse will contain "&" symbols between each letter represented in Morse.
 These symbols assist the program in reading Morse code later when translating back to English.
-The rec
+The receiving device will then stop scanning for a message and send a confirmation packet to the sender saying a message has been received.
+The sender will now become the receiver, and the receiver now becoming the sender.

 ## Documentation
 This project is being developed on Atom by GitHub using Python as the primary language.